tbartold/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 206.1698
 ```

-The 104th 5-minute interval, starting at minute 835 of the day has the maximum nuber of steps (206.17)
+The 104th 5-minute interval, starting at '835' of the day (08:35) has the maximum nuber of steps (206.17)

 To highlight that result, add it as crosslines on the graph.